Nukinderuru/Practicing-C/README.md

 ## Game of life

-### Сборка
+### Compiling
-Чтобы собрать игру, в терминале перейдите в папку *Game of Life* и введите:
+To compile the game run the following command from the *Game of Life* folder:
 ```
 gcc -Wall -Werror -Wextra -o run game_of_life.c -lncurses
 ```
-### Запуск игры
-Чтобы запустить игру, в терминале перейдите в папку *Game of Life* и введите команду:
+### Starting the game
+To run the game from your terminal, run the following command from the *Game of Life* folder:
+(Indtead of * there should be the name of the file you want to use as your starting configuration.)
 ```
 ./run < ./game_files/*.txt
 ```